 - Stains Treatment

-We provide a specific and individualized cleaning process for each kind of rug.
-The types of rugs we clean include silk, leather, antique, new, shag, white, tufted, needle point and tapestries.
-Each receives individual care and a tested cleaning process as follows.
+We provide a specific and individualized rug cleaning process for each rug.
+The types of rugs we clean include but are not limited to silk, leather, antique, new, shag, white, tufted, needle point and tapestries.
+Each rug receives individual care and a tested rug cleaning process as follows.

 Silk Rugs must be dry cleaned because they are made out of vegetable dye.
 You want to make sure the texture of the silk will stay soft and shiny.
 In addition, it’s important the brushing of a silk rug is only in one direction so the design stays sharp and keeps the rug vibrant and shiny.
 Silk rugs generally are made in China, Turkey, Iran and India.
 Some rugs are made from artificial silk using micro fabric to look like a silk rug.